nobledesktop/full-stack-react/4a-react-express-full-stack-coordination/readme.md

 On the server-side, make sure to shut down the server using `crtl + c`

-Install the .env library in the terminal, using the command `npm install dotenv`
+Install the `dotenv` library in the terminal, using the command `npm install dotenv`

 32. In the root of the server folder, create a file called `.env` Create a variable for your port: